tchan2/packet-gpu/README.md

 <br />

 ## Getting Started
 Begin by [installing Terraform](https://www.terraform.io/downloads.html) on your machine.
-I have used a Mac, but you are free to use any machine as long as Terraform supports your operating system.
+(A Mac was used in the making of this guide, but you may use any machine as long as Terraform supports installation for your operating system).

-Please ensure that you download the file with the correct operating system and architecture of the machine you will be using Terraform on, or use a package manager (like [Homebrew](https://brew.sh) if you have a Mac or Linux machine) to automate the installation process.
+Please ensure that you download the file with the correct operating system and architecture of the machine you will be using Terraform on, or use a package manager (like [Homebrew](https://brew.sh) if you have a Mac or Linux machine, or [Chocolatey](https://chocolatey.org/packages/terraform) if you have Windows) to automate the installation process.

-> <i> For help installing Terraform, please refer to Terraform's [Installation Guide](https://learn.hashicorp.com/terraform/getting-started/install.html#installing-terraform).</i>

 Verify that your Terraform installation has been performed successfully and that your `PATH` has been set correctly by running the `terraform` command.